 Welcome to the Agnese Nelms Haury Program in Environment and Social Justice biweekly update, Tuesdays with Haury.
-This update will help us share our work with the communities we serve.
-It also will offer our campus and outside colleagues a means to collaborate and provide input.
+Tuesday With Haury offers a way to share our work with the communities we serve.
+It also offers our campus and outside colleagues a means to collaborate and provide input.

 The Haury Program supports the UArizona land grant mission of extending cutting edge research and policy expertise to communities in our region and beyond that face water sustainability challenges.
 To advance that goal, the Haury Program seeks to: provide and incentivize financial support for research, education, and outreach; fortify internal UArizona networks; build strong, trust-based external partnerships; be a communication hub for shared work and goals; and develop ties to philanthropic and other entities that share our mission.